top of page

 This research identified that artists need (first and foremost!) money to allow them to live while practicing.
 In order to carry out research, develop new ideas, buy equipment, buy books or visit exhibitions – funding is mission critical.
 Other needs include having access to space to practice freely; and having somewhere to turn to, in order to receive support on business matters such as contract, IP, networking skills etc. Next, access to a network, mentoring, and short courses to hone in on a specific skill are highly valued.
 Last, but not least, having greater visibility: either by taking part in exhibitions, knowing how to cut through social media, or being shown in a different type of venue - any opportunity to be seen in a new context and by a varied audience, matters.

 This led to the creation of ArtULTRA.
-In its first stage, ArtULTRA is focusing on identifying existing grants aimed directly at artists as well as studio spaces and residency programmes available to them.
-Free access to this resource is provided here.
-In time, ArtULTRA aims to become an accelerator for early career artists, providing exhibition, mentoring, networking, business insights and professional development opportunities.
+In time, we want to become an accelerator for early career artists, providing exhibition, mentoring, networking, business insights and professional development opportunities.

 Meet the team